Ashwin-S-Nambiar/ashlog/content/notes/Trakt Widget.md

 The system has three main components working together seamlessly:

 ### 1. Express API Server (`src/index.js`)
-The foundation—a minimal Express.js server that:
+The foundation - a minimal Express.js server that:
 - **Serves the main API endpoint** at `/api/trakt/last` for fetching watch history
 - **Handles CORS** properly for both development and production
 - **Self-pings every 10 minutes** when deployed on Render's free tier to prevent spin-down